 Russia’s main energy market is currently the European Union, but by mid-century we expect Asia to be its biggest consumer, pointing to further future pipeline diplomacy.

-These video and research were first published on 23 September 2013.
+This research was first published on 23 September 2013.